 WHEREVER POSSIBLE PROJECTS SHOULD BE CROSS DISCIPLINARY AND TAKE ACCOUNT OF THE ONE HEALTH AGENDA.

-Applications are invited under the Society’s usual areas of interest as follows:
+Applications are also be invited under the Society’s usual areas of interest as follows:

 - Mechanisms of antibacterial action

 - Mechanisms of antibacterial resistance